apache/nuttx/arch/README.txt

 	General OS setup

-		CONFIG_EXAMPLE - identifies the subdirectgory in examples that will be used in the build
+		CONFIG_EXAMPLE - identifies the subdirectory in examples that will be used in the build
 		CONFIG_DEBUG - enables built-in debug options
 		CONFIG_DEBUG_VERBOSE - enables verbose debug output